mtlong29/MySite/_posts/blog/2016-06-15-using-jekyll.md

 ### Bundler

-It didn't take long to fully embrace [Bundler](http://bundler.io/) but mainly because its what everyone else is doing.
+It didn't take long to fully embrace [Bundler](http://bundler.io/) but mainly because it's what everyone else is doing.
 Bundler is the official way to install Jekyll.
 Tt wasn't that big of a leap for me to start using a `Gemfile` to manage all dependencies.
 To do that:

 1. Run `bundle init` to create an empty `Gemfile`
 2. Add `gem 'jekyll'` and any other gems to the `Gemfile`.